CivicActions/civicactions.com/src/content/distributed-government.md

 path: /distributed-government
 type: page
 title: "Distributed Teams in Government"
-subtitle: "Interactive webinars to help agencies quickly adapt to remote / telework in response to COVID-19"
+subtitle: "Interactive sessions to help agencies quickly adapt to remote / telework in response to COVID-19"
 ---

-#### For Federal Government Executives
+#### For Government Executives

 Learn how to facilitate remote executive-style meetings, foster trust and accountability, coordinate work among team members, and keep communications and operations running smoothly.

-Presentation with interactive Q&A discussion.
-Exclusively for executives in federal government.
+This "fireside chat" -style presentation is exclusively for executives in government.
+Bring your questions and concerns and we will address them specifically.

 **Choose a session**
 * Tuesday, March 31 @ 9am PT / 12pm ET >> [REGISTER (free)](https://civicactions.zoom.us/meeting/register/vJAkd-CgpjIv6WkPvLUDxeb6dQn2dZuTEA)